ssrwpo/ssr/README.md

   i18n,
   // Optional: Server uses a platform transformer, client must load optional reducers hasPlatformTransformer = true,
-  // The router used in your client
-  BrowserRouter: pure(BrowserRouter),
 })
 .then(() => logger.info('Router started'));
 ```